OData/Extensions/README.md

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.microsoft.com.
+For details, visit https://cla.dotnetfoundation.org/

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
 Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.
+You will only need to do this once across all repos using the provided .Net Foundation CLA.

-There are many ways for you to contribute to OData .NET.
-The easiest way is to participate in discussion of features and issues.
-You can also contribute by sending pull requests of features or bug fixes to us.
-Contribution to the documentations is also highly welcomed.
-Please refer to the [CONTRIBUTING.md](https://github.com/OData/odata.net/blob/master/.github/CONTRIBUTING.md) for more details.

 ### 5.2 Support